Aoi-hosizora/jsonq/README.md

 # jsonq

-+ A json query library written by golang
++ A json query library written in golang

 ### Function